samwance/game_store/README.md

 # Table & Board

-Table & Board is an online store for board games and tabletop games.
-Users can browse games, add them to their cart or wishlist, and manage their carts and wishlists.
+*Table & Board* is an online store for board games and tabletop games.
+Users can browse games, add them to their cart or wishlist, and manage their cart and wishlist.

 ![img.png](static/default/interface.png)